jedinyphilip/instamt-js/README.md

 `public/coi-serviceworker.js` (vendored from
 [gzuidhof/coi-serviceworker](https://github.com/gzuidhof/coi-serviceworker)):
 it registers a service worker on first load that re-injects the headers via fetch interception.
-First-load reload is unavoidable; everything after is normal.
+First-load reload is unavoidable - everything after is normal.

 ## Layout